yarisvt/tyk-docs/tyk-docs/content/get-started/with-tyk-on-premise/installation/docker/with-kubernetes/tyk-kubernetes-ingress-controller.md

 kubectl create -f ./tyk-k8s/webhook/mutatingwebhook-ca-bundle.yaml
 ```

-This command will install the mutating webhook, i.e. it will tell your cluster to pass all deployments to the controller for parsing, if a deployment is detected that should be managed, then the controller will modify the depllyment to inject the sidecar and orchestrate the route creation for Tyk to be the intermediary between your services.
+This command will install the mutating webhook, i.e. it will tell your cluster to pass all deployments to the controller for parsing, if a deployment is detected that should be managed, then the controller will modify the deployment to inject the sidecar and orchestrate the route creation for Tyk to be the intermediary between your services.

 ## How the controller works